-A more general representation for the trust chain is depicted in figure below, in practice there may be more than one TSCA in the international signaling exchange networks, in which case, a bridge CA will be required to make the trust chains interoperable, as defined in [ITU-T Q.3057].
+A more general representation for the trust chain is depicted in figure below, in practice, in the international signaling exchange networks there may be multiple TSCAs, each with their own hierarchy like the one depicted below.
+In which case, a bridge CA will be required to make the trust chains interoperable, as defined in [ITU-T Q.3057].